 And that’s the real value of a property management system for landlords and property managers.

-Just some of the tasks you can automate or semi-automate with property management software include:
+Here are just some of the tasks you can automate or semi-automate with property management software:

 - Rent collection

 - Maintenance order tracking

 - Showing schedules and prospect follow-ups after those showings

 So, the value is clear.
 With a property management system, you can do the following and more:

 The only problem that remains is picking the right property management system.

 Preferably, you should choose property management software that you can count on, that’s affordable, and that has all the features you need and want.